TravelTimN/ci-ifd-lead/week3-d3-dc/d3-dc.md

 Now for a demo I've created using the new D3 | dc.js versions, just to highlight a few examples of charts in action.

 I've uploaded the page on [GitHub](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week3-d3-dc/example-project/index.html), but for now, let's check out a [LIVE DEMO on CodePen](https://codepen.io/traveltimn/full/MxxBMx)!
+Have fun!